 Since Bitcoin was launched in 2009 there has been an ongoing wave of alternative cryptocurrencies entering the crypto market created to build on what the original cryptocurrency (and blockchain technology) can do.
 While Litecoin and Ethereum differ vastly in their design, one similarity is that they were both created to improve on so-called weaknesses in the Bitcoin network.

 In this piece, we’re taking a look at both Litecoin and Ethereum individually, covering everything from concept to market integration, as we explore Litecoin vs Ethereum.

 The Litecoin network

 Litecoin is a digital currency created from a hard fork off of the Bitcoin blockchain.
-The cryptocurrency was designed to be a "lighter" version of the original cryptocurrency (hence the name) and to provide a more efficient peer-to-peer digital cash.
+The cryptocurrency was designed to be a "lighter" version of the original cryptocurrency (hence the name) and to provide a more efficient peer-to-peer digital cash system.
 Litecoin (LTC) is the native coin to the network.

 With similar coding, the Litecoin team made several changes to their blockchain to ensure that it was faster and more cost-effective.
 It was never designed to overtake Bitcoin, merely to offer an alternative and complement the Bitcoin network.

 Created in 2011, Litecoin was launched by a former Google engineer and MIT graduate, Charlie Lee.
 Lee, alongside a team of developers, increased the block size as well as its total supply.
 Litecoin has a max supply of 84 million coins.

 Today, the Litecoin network can process 56 transactions per second compared to Bitcoin which can do 7 transactions per second (outweighing Ethereum which can currently do 30 transactions per second, expected to increase greatly with the launch of ETH 2.0).